emdgroup/dynamodb-paginator/README.md

 A 32-byte encryption key (e.g. `crypto.randomBytes(32)`).
 The `key` parameter also accepts a Promise that resolves to a key or a function that resolves to a Promise of a key.

-If a function is passed, that function is only called once.
+If a function is passed, that function is lazily called only once.
 The function is called concurrently with the first query request to DynamoDB to reduce the overall latency for the first query.
 The key is cached and the function is not called again.